Trabonium/Evaluate-Nomad-Data/BACKLOG.md

 ## Features

 ### GUI
 - add UVVis plotting function
+- add loading animation
+- check API calls for halfstacks

 ### Parsers
 - JV: differentiate between forward and backward scans instead of only having a first and a second scan and the user needs to know which is which